salva/capio/README.md

       capio -f -mn -l0 -l1 -n "*/ssh" scp localhost:/etc/default/networking /tmp

   Output in "quote with new lines" format.
-Note how `capio` follows the `dups` syscalls and traces file descriptors 5 and 6 which are aliases for the selected 0 and 1:
+Note how `capio` follows the `dups` syscalls and traces file descriptors 5 and 6 too, which are aliases for the selected 0 and 1:

       # 3418 dup(fd:0) = 5
       # 3418 dup(fd:1) = 6